raunaqbhirangi/anyskin/README.md

 5. Run the visualizer with the `<port>` identified in the previous step: <br>`anyskin_viz <port>`

+6. Over time, the sensor measurement will drift and you may see a non-zero measurement without any load being applied.
+When this happens, press the `B` key to recalibrate your zero measurement.

 ## Credits
 This package is maintained by [Raunaq Bhirangi](https://www.cs.cmu.edu/~rbhirang/).
 We would also like to cite the [reskin_sensor](https://github.com/raunaqbhirangi/reskin_sensor) library from which much of this library is derived.